 One of the primary responsibilities that compliance officers should undertake during the COVİD-19 process is managing the remote compliance team and thousands of people.

 However, businesses need to reconsider their compliance policies and solutions prepared for their needs.
 Applications should be updated by considering the remote workforce.
 However, such changes can happen gradually.
-Therefore, businesses need to roll up their sleeves and start to take the necessary action steps.
+Therefore, businesses need to roll up their sleeves and take the necessary action steps.

 Financial Crimes Have Started to Digitalization